When you raise chicks there are a couple of pieces of equipment that are going to be essential to you.

 How long do chicks stay in a brooder?

-Your chicks will be in the brooder for about 6 weeks (or when they have all grown in their feathers).
+Your chicks will be in the brooder for about 6 weeks (or until they have all grown in their feathers).
 At 6 weeks they should be able to handle ambient temperatures of 60°F.

 During the winter they may need a few extra weeks in the brooder.